 It’s not burnout with nothing left to give.
 It’s not stress or even depression.
 But it’s certainly not flourishing either when you feel like you have mastery and as though you are contributing to others in your life and doing well.

 It’s that spot in the middle which some describe as ”pandemic fog.”

 It’s not the presence of anything but the absence of something.

 You might notice that your drive to do things or enthusiasm has been waning.
 Maybe you simply have a feeling of “meh” as my nineteen-year-old son likes to say.

 If this sounds a bit like how you feel these days, first, know that you are not alone.
-Many of us are feeling out of sorts, directionless, knowing that we want to be doing something a bit differently than we had been prior to the pandemic but not quite sure how to make a shift.
+Many of us are feeling out of sorts, directionless, waiting for the fog to lift, knowing that we want to be doing something a bit differently than we had been prior to the pandemic but not quite sure how to make a shift.
 Perhaps we’re even afraid to make any big changes.
 Let’s face it, it’s been a complex eighteen months and we’re not out of the woods just yet.
 We’re all trying to navigate this new “normal,” whatever that means.
 Or at least, we’re trying to figure out what that looks like for each of us.
 If you would like to connect for a complimentary 30-minute coaching session to explore your next steps moving forward, I’d be happy to chat with you.
 In the meantime,

 I have three simple suggestions:

 First, try not to create a big storyline around it; i.e. maintaining a negative internal dialog and constantly complaining that you’re bored, that you’re feeling stuck, that you “don’t feel like it.”
 It’s only when we are aware of and can look at our feelings that we can possibly hope to change them.